 - Play the melody & chords together.

 It would be awesome if you could practice 3 songs in the 8th week.
 You can choose any song.
 You can find tutorials for almost any song you want on YouTube.
 But let your first song be a tribute to my favorite pianist of all time – Ludwig van Beethoven.
-Here is a Beethoven’s Fur Elise Piano Tutorial, which is one of the most popular songs for beginner pianists.
+Here is Beethoven’s Fur Elise Piano Tutorial, which is one of the most popular songs for beginner pianists.
 Let’s see if you can play it with both hands.

 Tips for Future Weeks

-Now that you know the basics of scales and chords, and you are comfortable playing some songs on the piano.
+Now that you know the basics of scales and chords, you are comfortable playing some songs on the piano.
 How do you proceed further and master the instrument?